NeuroCompLab-psu/SNN-Conversion/README.md

 required arguments:
-  --job-dir JOB_DIR     The working directory to store results --model MODEL         The path to the pretrained model
+  --job-dir JOB_DIR     The working directory to store results --model MODEL         The path to the pre-trained model

 optional arguments:
   -h, --help            show this help message and exit